from training.npr.org: https://training.npr.org/sources/roger-anthony-fairfax/

 Fairfax formerly served as a federal prosecutor in the Criminal Division of the U.S. Department of Justice, and practiced white-collar criminal and regulatory defense in private practice.
 Fairfax is a member of the American Bar Association Criminal Justice Section’s governing council and has been elected to the membership of the American Law Institute.
 Fairfax earned his law degree from Harvard Law School, where he served on the Harvard Law Review.

-Areas of Expertise: Criminal law, criminal procedure, criminal justice policy, criminal justice reform, grand juries, prosecutorial ethics and discretion, indigent criminal defense, white-collar crime
+Expertise: Criminal law, criminal procedure, criminal justice policy, criminal justice reform, grand juries, prosecutorial ethics and discretion, indigent criminal defense, white-collar crime

 Location: Washington, D.C.